 This latest model release raises the bar on what is possible from automated content moderation solutions.
 Solutions like this will considerably reduce the costs of protecting digital environments and limit the need for harmful human moderation jobs across the world.
 Over the next few months, stay tuned for similar model releases in other relevant moderation classes such as drugs, hate speech and symbols, and propaganda.

-For press inquiries, contact Kevin Guo, Co-Founder and CEO, at kevin.guo@thehive.ai.
+For press or inquires, please contact Kevin Guo, Co-Founder and CEO (kevin.guo@thehive.ai)